Blog

 Ultimately, the impact of whey protein on insulin sensitivity varies by individual.
 The impact of whey protein on insulin function can depend on multiple factors, including overall dietary habits, physical activity levels, and individual genetic predispositions.
 Most studies supporting whey’s benefits in insulin control are short-term or acute.
 Long-term effects, especially regarding insulin resistance or hyperinsulinemia, are still unclear.

-Potential Benefits of Whey Protein for PCOS
+Potential Benefits of Whey Protein for PMOS

 • Improving body composition and promoting fat loss